tc39/proposal-slice-notation/README.md

 ### What happens when you slice a String that contains multi-point characters?

-The slice notation maintains the behavior of the existing `String.prototype.slice` method.
+The slice expression maintains the behavior of the existing `String.prototype.slice` method.

-### Should we ban slice notation on strings?
+### Should we ban slice expression on strings?

 The `String.prototype.slice` method doesn't work well with unicode characters.
 [This blog